 Teen Driving and Insurance: 9 Things to Know

-What can you do to support your teenage driver and keep your auto insurance rates in check?
-The following facts may help…
+So, what can you do to support your teenage driver (while keeping your auto insurance rates in check)?
+The following nine insights are a good place to start.

 1. New drivers don’t need to be added to your policy while operating under a learner’s permit.